 If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
 If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

 The majority of labs can be done using the online lab system.
 A lab scheduling link is included.

-The ed2go CompTIA Online Training Programs give you the training for the exam.
-Once you complete your online program work, you can move forward to take the certification exam.
+Once you complete your online course work, you can move forward to take the certification exam.
 CompTIA certification testing is administered by third-party vendors such as Prometric and Virtual University Enterprises (VUE), two leading providers of technology-based testing.
 Both offer a network of computer-based testing centers with thousands of locations worldwide.
-Test fees are not included as part of this program.
+Test fees are not included as part of this course.

 Learning networking at home is easy when you enroll in an online course like those offered from ed2go.
 With a virtual interactive lab environment and one-on-one interaction with your instructor, our complete online training is a great way to fit networking classes into your busy schedule.